awsdocs/ec2-image-builder-user-guide/doc_source/cross-account-dist.md

 To ensure that target accounts can successfully launch instances from your Image Builder image, you must configure the appropriate permissions for all destination accounts in all Regions\.

-To configure cross\-account distribution permissions in IAM, follow these steps:
+To configure cross\-account distribution permissions in AWS Identity and Access Management \(IAM\), follow these steps:

 1. Create a new IAM role in all of the destination accounts called `EC2ImageBuilderDistributionCrossAccountRole`\.